Khadijarejjaoui99/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley a script that displays a confused smiley "(Ôo)'

-2-hellofile display the content of the /etc/passwd file.
+2-hellofile displays the content of the /etc/passwd file.

-3-twofiles display the content of /etc/passwd and /etc/hosts.
+3-twofiles displays the content of /etc/passwd and /etc/hosts.

-4-lastlines display the last 10 lines of /etc/passwd.
+4-lastlines displays the last 10 lines of /etc/passwd.

-5-firstlines display the first 10 lines of /etc/passwd.
+5-firstlines displays the first 10 lines of /etc/passwd.

 6-third_line a script that displays the third line of the file iacta without using sed.